mikemonteith/compass-spriter/README.md

 ##Browser support

-Browser support very generally good.
+Browser support is generally very good.
 Any browser that supports percentage-positioned background images should be fine.

 ##Contributions